ceejbot/fivebeans/README.md

 ## FiveBeansWorker

 Inspired by [node-beanstalk-worker](https://github.com/benlund/node-beanstalk-worker)
-but updated & rewritten to my eccentric standards.
+but updated & rewritten to work with jobs queued by [Stalker](https://github.com/kr/stalker).

 The worker pulls jobs off the queue & passes them to matching handlers.
 It deletes successful jobs & requeues unsuccessful ones.
-It logs its actions.
+It logs its actions to the console and to a file.

-Each job must be a JSON hash with two fields:
+Each job must be a JSON list containing two items:

+`[ tubename, jobdata ]`

+This is for compatibility with the Stalker library, which wraps the job data this way.

+The job data is a hash with two fields:

 __type__: type string matching a handler
 __payload__: job data, in whatever format the job defines